-- You can purchase whatever is on sale, or you can pick a color scheme that matches your decor.
+- You can purchase whatever is on sale, or pick a color scheme that matches your decor.
 I’m a big believer that dog toys and gear should be fun!
-You can combine multiple colors, textures and widths of fleece to add additional texture to your mat.
+You can combine multiple colors, textures, and widths of fleece to add additional texture to your mat.

 - A rubber mat with holes in it.

-- For a small snuffle mat you can purchase an inexpensive rubber sink mat with holes in it, or for a larger snuffle mat you can purchase rubber matting with holes that are sold at most hardware stores for use in industrial kitchens as “anti-fatigue mats.”
+- For a small snuffle mat, you can purchase an inexpensive rubber sink mat with holes in it, or for a larger snuffle mat, rubber matting with holes that are sold at most hardware stores for use in industrial kitchens as “anti-fatigue mats.”

-- Cut the fleece into strips one to three inches wide by six to eleven inches in length.
+- Cut the fleece into strips 1–3 inches wide by 6–11 inches in length.

 - Double knot your fleece strips through each hole going all the way down the length of the mat row by row.

-- Once you have tied the fleece through the whole mat, you will have one side that is flat (that’s the bottom) and the other side that has the knots and the ends of all the fleece strips is the side that will be fun for your dog!
+- Once you have tied the fleece through the whole mat, you will have one side that is flat (that’s the bottom) and the other side that has the knots and the ends of all the fleece strips.
+This is the side that will be fun for your dog!

-- Show your dog the snuffle mat and encourage your dog to start searching for treats—most dogs won’t need to be asked twice!
+- Show your dog the snuffle mat and encourage them to start searching for treats—most dogs won’t need to be asked twice!

-Safety Note: Be sure to always supervise your dog while they are playing with the snuffle mat.
+Safety Note: Be sure to always supervise your dog while they’re playing with their snuffle mat.
 Most dogs are happy just to sniff the fabric and eat the treats, but some dogs do try to chew on the fleece.
-Remove the snuffle mat if you find your dog is trying to chew on the fleece or mat.
+Remove the snuffle mat if you find your dog is trying to chew on the mat itself.